Coolest Cat Birthday Cake Photos and How-To Tips

 You make a couple of round cake pans and cut them to make the parts of cat and glue them together with icing.
 I used homemade butter cream and mixed it to the colors of my choice.

 Eight pounds of confectioner’s sugar later and a numb hand later I was done.
-The eyes are jelly beans and the whiskers and bow are made of twizzlers.
+In order to finish it off, I used jelly beans for the eyes and Twizzlers for the bow.

 Let me introduce you to Trix.
 She is a cartoon character that my daughter Ally created herself.
 Trix is a ball shaped creature (called a BIP (Beautiful Intelligent Pet) with some characteristics of a cat (but is NOT a cat).
 Ally has drawn many comic strips with Trix and other characters she’s created but Trix has always been her favorite.